Search

 14:40

-Exploring the legal rights to healthcare for incarcerated individuals in New Zealand
+Exploring legal rights to healthcare for detained individuals

-• Discussing relevant laws and regulations affecting healthcare in correctional settings
+• Discussing relevant laws and regulations for those detained in prisons and community care settings

 Dr Frances Matthews, Medicolegal advisor and GP